adamsilver/fdpb/03-book-a-flight.md

 ## 5. Choosing A Seat

 Finally, users need to choose a seat.
-Whilst this step is not especially complicated, the combination of affordance, layout and interaction can make or break this part of the journey.
+While this step is not especially complicated, the combination of affordance, layout and interaction can make or break this part of the journey.

 ### Layout